 The U.S. Attorney's office amended the complaint days later, alleging Beckwith fraudulently caused the college to issue three checks totaling $110,000 between September and November 2011 that were made payable to himself.
 Those checks were written prior to Gross' leave of absence that began in January 2012.
 Two of the checks, according to the complaint, included forgeries of Gross' signature.

 Gross said Monday that while the earlier cases of alleged embezzlement occurred when she was still on campus, they happened after Beckwith was aware she would be spending a year in Washington D.C. and that he would be appointed acting president.

 Similar to the accusations previously made against Beckwith -- who was found dead at his South Londonderry home on Feb.
-20 from an apparent self-inflicted gunshot wound -- the checks written in fall 2011 were deposited into a personal bank account Beckwith shared with his wife, Marjorie Daitch.

 The college was first alerted to the alleged embezzlement when a financial audit for the fiscal year ending June 30, 2012 found, "suspicious financial transactions involving purported vendor payments made by Beckwith," according to an FBI affidavit.
 The transactions that caused red flags for the auditor were the $110,000 made out to Beckwith over three checks for $50,000 in September, $10,000 in October and $50,000 in November.